 Trip planning information can be found HERE

-The Marjory Stoneman Douglass Designated Wilderness, found within Everglades National Park, is the largest subtropical wilderness in the United States.
+The Marjory Stoneman Douglas Wilderness Area, found within Everglades National Park, is the largest subtropical Wilderness in the United States.
 Everglades National Park protects an unparalleled landscape that provides important habitat for numerous rare and endangered species like the manatee, American crocodile, and the elusive Florida panther.

 Chickee sites are located along waterways and bays where dry land is inaccessible for camping.
-Comprised of elevated wooden platforms with roofs, chickees give campers a unique experience of camping above the water surface.
-Chickees have the smallest group size limit of 6 people.
+Comprised of elevated wooden platforms with roofs, chickees give campers a unique experience of camping above the water's surface.
+Chickee platforms are 10 ft by 12 ft and are built to hold a maximum of 6 people or 1 group per platform.
+All of a group's tents must fit on one reserved platform.
 A portable toilet is provided at each chickee.
 Campfires are not allowed.
 There are 17 chickee sites in Everglades National Park, twelve of which are double-chickees.